-Similarly, there also exists a considerable disjuncture between the nationalist conceptualization of borders, territory and security and its more localized framings, which range from an elementary understanding of borders to resenting stringent border controls or enlisting cross-border terrorism, illegal immigration, theft and trafficking as foremost security concerns.
-Also, the local itself is not a homogenous category and their perceptions are molded by geographical realities and professional interests.
-For instance, while respondents from Darjeeling and Murshidabad (both border regions) differed on the stringency of the border controls largely due to its differential impact on their livelihood practices, both agreed on the acute importance of citizenship and state in their daily lives as opposed to respondents from Bankura.
-It was also interesting to note that respondents from interiors of Bankura were more articulate with their views of legal and illegal immigrants than respondents from Murshidabad who encounter the border on a daily basis and accord a high importance to their legal identity.
+Similarly, there also exists a considerable disjuncture These findings are representative of the adaptability of between the nationalist conceptualization of borders, the borderland.
+However, it extends this understanding to not only include conventional framings of the same territory and security and its more localized framings, which range from an elementary understanding of in terms of subversion of state regulations and physical borders to resenting stringent border controls or enlisting boundaries but also in terms of acceptance of the state cross-border terrorism, illegal immigration, theft and in certain contexts as a necessity even when it stands in trafficking as foremost security concerns.
+Also, the local negation to their historical and cultural moorings that are itself is not a homogenous category and their perceptions beyond the purview of the control of state regulation.
+The are molded by geographical realities and professional liminality of these zones is, therefore, harnessed by both interests.
+For instance, while respondents from Darjeeling the state and local borderland actors in their attempts and Murshidabad (both border regions) differed on to achieve often antithetical objectives.
+However, their the stringency of the border controls largely due to its interactions and perceptions of the other remain rooted differential impact on their livelihood practices, both within categorizations and modes of action and interaction. agreed on the acute importance of citizenship and state in informed by their own specific positionality vis-à-vis the their daily lives as opposed to respondents from Bankura.
+It border.
+In most instances, as elucidated in the study above, was also interesting to note that respondents from interiors the state's efforts continue to be motivated by inductive of Bankura were more articulate with their views of legal rationalizations of action and intervention, often justified on and illegal immigrants than respondents from Murshidabad grounds of development and security.
+Similarly, the local who encounter the border on a daily basis and accord a inhabitants continue to find new ways to navigate through high importance to their legal identity. these new limitations or conditions which are enacted by the state on their lives.
+Often, these framings intersect, Therefore, it can be argued that unlike national construals, leading to conflict or stricter containment, whereas most narratives at the local level derived from the lived of the time, they continue to operate on parallel tracks, experiences of its inhabitants are more representative of continually reconfiguring their interactions and perceptions ground realities.
+These narratives are a product of local in response to the impositions and changes in the state's patterns of interactions and exchanges within a conflict gualificatory schematic as a means to sustain this delicately balanced and proximate separation.